Generic Name: ramucirumab (Intravenous route)

-This medicine must be given slowly, so the needle will remain in place for an hour.
-You may also receive medicines (eg, diphenhydramine, dexamethasone, acetaminophen) to help prevent possible allergic reactions to the injection.
+You may also receive medicines (eg, acetaminophen, dexamethasone, diphenhydramine) to help prevent allergic reactions to the injection.

 Precautions While Using Cyramza

-Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant during therapy and for 3 months after the last dose of this medicine.
+Using this medicine while you are pregnant can harm an unborn baby.
+Use an effective form of birth control to keep from getting pregnant during therapy and for 3 months after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

-You may also need to monitor your blood pressure at home every 2 weeks or more frequent during treatment with ramucirumab.
+You may also need to monitor your blood pressure at home during treatment with ramucirumab.
 If you notice any changes to your normal blood pressure, call your doctor right away.

-This medicine may cause infusion related reactions.
-This can be life-threatening and require immediate medical attention.
-Tell your doctor right away if you start to have cough, difficulty with swallowing, dizziness, fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, fever, chills, itching or hives, or lightheadedness or faintness while you are receiving this medicine.
+This medicine may cause infusion-related reactions.
+These can be life-threatening and require immediate medical attention.
+Tell your doctor right away if you have a cough, difficulty with swallowing, dizziness, a fast heartbeat, trouble breathing, chest tightness, swelling in your face or hands, a fever, chills, itching or hives, or lightheadedness while you are receiving this medicine.

-This medicine may increase your risk of gastrointestinal perforation.
-Tell your doctor right away if you have any of the following symptoms: severe abdominal or stomach pain or cramps, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds.
+This medicine may increase your risk of gastrointestinal perforation (a hole in the stomach with bleeding).
+Tell your doctor right away if you have severe stomach pain or cramps, bloody, black, or tarry stools, or vomiting of material that looks like coffee grounds.

 Make sure any doctor or dentist who treats you knows that you are using this medicine.
 You may need to stop using this medicine several days before having surgery.

 This medicine may increase your chance of having a brain condition called reversible posterior leukoencephalopathy syndrome (RPLS).
-Tell your doctor right away if you develop sudden and severe headaches, fainting spells, seizures, unusual drowsiness, confusion, or problems with vision, speech, or walking while you are using this medicine.
+Tell your doctor right away if you develop sudden and severe headaches, fainting spells, seizures, unusual drowsiness, confusion, or problems with vision, speech, or walking.

 Talk with your doctor before using this medicine if you plan to have children.
 Some men and women who use this medicine have become infertile (unable to have children).